Adelodunpeter25/smartdash/README.md

 # 📊 SmartDash – Your All-in-One Productivity Dashboard

 SmartDash is a comprehensive web-based productivity platform built with Django that brings together inspiration, organization, and focus in one clean, accessible space.
-Smartdash is built with the purpose to simplify  your digital life.
+Smartdash is built with the purpose to simplify your digital life and footprint.

 ---